 How this affects writers of colour is that any universality in their work is trumped by a supposed 'exoticism'.
 'Colonialism is the lens through which they want to look at Africa and Asia, because it is all about them (White publishers and literary critics).
 It is not about us,' is the bitter commentary of one well-known name who asked to be kept anonymous.
-Writers at all stages in their career felt an expectation by the trade to reflect assumptions about race and colonialism - whether the tension of the ghetto or the fragrance of the mango grove.
-An ex-creative writing student sums up the feeling: 'Maybe America is a slightly more liberal place towards the arts - there are writers there who are not White who don't 'have' to write about their race - but, I feel I'm supposed to be placed somehow because of my race and that I 'should' write about race, exoticism, immigrant stories.'
+Writers at all stages in their career felt an expectation by the trade to reflect assumptions place towards the arts - there are writers there who are not White who don't 'have' to write about their race - but, I feel I'm supposed to be placed somehow because of my race and that I 'should' write about race, exoticism, immigrant stories.'
 Such is the frustration among some authors that they are choosing to publish in the US or Indian sub-continent where they feel they are under less pressure to conform to stereotypes (see Digital or be damned page 17).